Skip to Main Content

 Here is what we have to work with.
 Colombia's 1st AD bench is built on the country's deep cinema-school lineage and two decades of growth around the Ley de Cine.
 The roster we work from runs through alumni of Universidad Nacional de Colombia, Pontificia Universidad Javeriana's Centro Ático and the Escuela Internacional de Cine y Televisión de San Antonio de los Baños in Cuba — the SAB pipeline that has shaped a generation of Colombian directors, DPs and ADs.

+Here is how the picture comes together.
 Working credits cluster around Andrés Beltrán (1st AD on Alejandro Landes's Monos), Manuel Carballo and Juan Andrés Arango, with in-house AD pools at Dynamo Studios, 64-A Films and Rhayuela Films feeding the Netflix and Prime Video streamer slate that has parked in Bogotá over the last five years.

 ACT 03